yash-sharma1/docs-site/docs/smart-chain/validator/guideline.md

 - Memory: 16 GB of RAM

-- Disk space: 2 TB of SSD storage (no normal hard disk or network hard disk)
+- Disk space: 500 GB of SSD storage (no normal hard disk or network hard disk)

 - CPU: 64-bit